Everyone is a pedestrian at some point in the day, and despite our unique differences, we all have at least one thing in common.

 While we encourage all plaintiffs to take their time when choosing a lender, we understand time is often an issue.
 Don’t let your bills pile up unnecessarily.

-- You have hired a lawyer on contingency – Having a lawyer who is willing to work on contingency is usually a sign that your case is strong.
-Not only is your having the support of a legal professional important to us, it can help give us an idea as to how much of your settlement is already allocated.
+- Attorney – Having a lawyer who is willing to work on contingency is usually a sign that your case is strong.
+Not only is your having the support of a legal professional important to us, but it can also help give us an idea as to how much of your settlement is already allocated.

 If you meet all of these requirements, then congratulations.
 You are the perfect candidate for pedestrian accident lawsuits.
-Your next step will be applying to various lenders, like Provident.
+This means that when you apply for a pedestrian accident cash advance with Provident you will get the help you need!

 The amount of funding you can receive depends entirely on the value of the settlement.
 With pedestrian accidents, the value of the settlement can vary greatly.
-For example, someone whose knee was sprained from the impact will not be seeking nearly as much in damages as someone with spine injuries.
+For example, someone whose knee was sprained from the impact will not be seeking nearly the damages as someone with spine injuries.

 Working closely with your lawyer can help you figure out how much of your settlement you can afford to lose in interest.